scottblechman/flood-safety-simulation/readme.md

 ![Image of generated height mesh](./Images/meshPreview.png)

 I exported these chunks individually as collada and ply models.
 Each chunk was named in the format chunk_x_y where chunk_0_0 correlates to the uppermost left corner.

-### Creating the AR Environment
-The elevation model represents an area of approximately 0.7x0.7 miles (3696x3696 ft).
-To create an even amount of sections, this area is divided into 49 chunks of 528 sq. ft.
-When the environment is created, the device location is used to calculate the corresponding chunk along with any bordering chunks.
-Location is checked periodically (about twice a minute, the average time to run across a chunk), to coordinate loading and unloading of models.

 ### Gameplay Design
 #### Objective